WillHolbrook/FYPCodeRepo/README.md

 * Instructions on how to install Docker can be found [here](https://docs.docker.com/get-docker/).
 [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)

-Once Docker has successfully been installed open a terminal in the root of the repository and run `docker-compose -f .\docker-compose-combined-populated.yml up` to run a copy of the server with the databases populated and a combined frontend and backend.
+Once Docker has successfully been installed:
+1. Open a terminal in the root of the repository
+2. Run `docker-compose -f .\docker-compose-combined-populated.yml up` to run a copy of the server with the databases populated and a combined frontend and backend.

-Once the server is running you can access the project at [localhost:8030] (http://localhost:8030).
-Where some users already exist and are listed in the following table.
-But you can also create your own.
+Once the server is running the project can be accessed at at [localhost:8030] (http://localhost:8030).
+Pre-existing users already are listed in the following table.
+It is also possibkle to create new users.

 | Username                | Password                | Description                                                                              |
 |-------------------------|-------------------------|------------------------------------------------------------------------------------------|